 Adoption Assistance Program

-The Columbia University Adoption Assistance Program is a benefit designed to help with the cost of adopting a child.
-The benefit reimburses up to $7,500 per adoption, and is offered to full-time, regular benefits-eligible Officers and full-time, regular Non-Union Support Staff, on or after the first day of full-time employment.
+Maven Wallet for Adoption & Surrogacy is a benefit designed to help with the cost of adopting a child.
+The benefit reimburses up to $7,500 per finalized adoption, and is offered to full-time, regular benefits-eligible Officers and full-time, regular Non-Union Support Staff, on or after the first day of full-time employment.

 If you adopt two children at the same time, the maximum reimbursement is $15,000 for combined adoption-related expenses.
-If both you and your spouse or same-sex domestic partner are eligible Officers or Non-Union Support Staff, you are eligible for a maximum $15,000 reimbursement per adoption ($30,000 for simultaneous adoption of two children).
+If both you and your spouse are eligible Officers or Non-Union Support Staff, you are eligible for a maximum $15,000 reimbursement per finalized adoption ($30,000 for simultaneous adoption of two children).

 After an application is approved, reimbursement is paid in your paycheck.
 No federal, state, or city taxes will be withheld.
 In accordance with IRS requirements, however, FICA and Medicare taxes will be withheld.